I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 One of the advantages of doing fasted kettlebell swings (exercising on empty stomach) before your meal is greater lipolysis in adipose tissue, as well as increased fat oxidation.
 However, having a small meal before your training can help to improve exercise performance, research suggests.

-Here is my overall opinion, but if you wanna know more details about pros and cons of doing fasted kettlebell training, keep reading.
+Here is my overall opinion, but if you wanna know more details about the pros and cons of doing fasted kettlebell training, keep reading.

-The reason why I started doing fasted kettlebell swings is not becasue of the religion, but because I was experimenting with intermittent fasting.
+The reason why I started doing fasted kettlebell swings is not becasue of religion, but because I was experimenting with intermittent fasting.

-Many studies have shown that intermittent fasting creates favorable changes in the body, both acute and chronic.
+In their recent review article, Dr. Hassane Zouhal and Dr. Ayoub Saeidi show that intermittent fasting creates favorable changes in the body, both acute and chronic.

-- Reduction in serum glucose levels.
+- Reduction in serum glucose levels; and

 - Reduction in body weight, waist circumference, and body mass index.